a-rhodes-vcu/unix_chat_bot/README.md

         pickle.dump(self.words, open('words.pkl', 'wb'))
         pickle.dump(self.classes, open('classes.pkl', 'wb'))
 ```
-Now it's time to create the inputs for the neural network.
+build_model creates the inputs for the neural network.
 First thing to so is create an empty training list.
 Next thing to do is iterate through documents which contains a tuple of tuples.
 First item in the tuple is the tokenized pattern words and second item is the tag.
 The lemma is then found for each pattern word and turned into lower case.
 ```
    def build_model(self):